 In any case, what is most important is that you cut your nails regularly, and make sure you don't leave jagged edges behind to catch on clothing, causing the nail to tear.
 It might be helpful to set aside a time once a week to trim your nails, so that regular maintenance becomes a habit.
 Trim your nails with a proper nail clipper, clean underneath the tips and then file down any rough spots with an emery board.

 If you have weak or brittle nails, you will want to keep nails fairly short to reduce the risk of having them break or split.
 To avoid splitting them, you can also try clipping them just after a bath or shower or after soaking them in water [source: Mayo Clinic].

-For more information on nail health, visit the links on the next page.
+For more information on nail health, visit the links below.

 - Mayo Clinic.
 "Nails: How to keep your fingernails healthy and strong."
 Nov.
 30, 2007.
 (Accessed Oct.
 9, 2009)http://www.mayoclinic.com/health/nails/WO00020

 - New York Times.
 "How fast do fingernails grow?"
 Science Q & A. Aug.
 2, 1988.
 (Accessed Oct.
 9, 2009)http://www.nytimes.com/1988/08/02/science/q-a-504688.html